fbpx

 Project Overview

-The ICF and IDP will:
+The IDP will:

 Project Timeline

-The Town and County hosted an information session on December 13, 2023, to introduce the ICF and IDP project and answer any questions the public and interested parties may have.
+December 13, 2023, to introduce the project and answer any questions the public and interested parties may have.

 Display Boards from the event and a summary of responses are available below: